h4x3rotab/dstack-teekit/README.md

 TEE app can insert their own TLS proxies to break confidentiality.

-To work around this, some TEE application hosts use their own proxy in front of the TEE to verify the connection, but this requires users to trust the proxy and makes setting up an application harder.
-Or, hosts can use certificate log monitoring to ensure HTTPS certificates for a hostname are only issued to the TEE's internal public keys, but monitoring happens out-of-band and does not protect the connection between the user and the TEE.
+To work around this, some TEE application hosts use their own proxy in front of the TEE to verify connection integrity, but this requires users to trust the proxy and makes setting up an application harder.
+Or, hosts may use certificate log monitoring, but this only happens out-of-band and does not protect the connection between the user and the TEE.

 Applications using encrypted TEE channels can just use public certificate authorities and proxies like Let's Encrypt and Cloudflare, and retain the guarantee that users are directly connecting to the TEE.

+The `tee-channels` package is a building block, intended as part of a planned larger system for simplifying the deployment of TEE applications.

 ## Features